awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-4.md

  For a code example to add replication configuration, see [Configure Replication When Buckets Are Owned by the Same Account \(AWS SDK\)](replication-walkthrough1.md#replication-ex1-sdk)\.
 You need to modify the replication configuration appropriately\.

-For conceptual information, see [Additional Replication Configuration: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using Encryption Keys stored in AWS KMS](replication-config-for-kms-objects.md)\.
+For conceptual information, see [Replicating Objects Created with Server\-Side Encryption \(SSE\) Using Encryption Keys Stored in AWS KMS](replication-config-for-kms-objects.md)\.